Karen Kwiatkowski

 Karen U. Kwiatkowski, née Unger, (born September 24, 1960) is an American activist and commentator.
 She is a retired U.S. Air Force Lieutenant Colonel whose assignments included duties as a Pentagon desk officer and a variety of roles for the National Security Agency.

 Since retiring, she has become a noted critic of the U.S. government's involvement in Iraq.
 Kwiatkowski is primarily known for her insider essays which denounce a corrupting political influence on the course of military intelligence leading up to the invasion of Iraq in 2003.
-In 2012, she challenged incumbent Bob Goodlatte, in the Republican primary for Virginia's 6th congressional district seat in the United States House of Representatives and garnered 34% of the Republican vote on a constitutional and limited government platform.
+Her initial op-ed, published in the Akron Beacon, was "In 2012, she challenged incumbent Bob Goodlatte, in the Republican primary for Virginia's 6th congressional district seat in the United States House of Representatives and garnered 34% of the Republican vote on a constitutional and limited government platform.
+She is a member of Veteran Intelligence Professionals for Sanity and received the Sam Adams Associates for Integrity in Intelligence Integrity Award in 2018.

-While in the Air Force, she wrote two books about U.S. policy towards Africa: African Crisis Response Initiative: Past Present and Future (US Army Peacekeeping Institute, 2000) and Expeditionary Air Operations in Africa: Challenges and Solutions (Air University Press, 2001).
+While serving on the Air Staff, and in OSD, she wrote two books about U.S. policy towards Africa: African Crisis Response Initiative: Past Present and Future (US Army Peacekeeping Institute, 2000) and Expeditionary Air Operations in Africa: Challenges and Solutions (Air University Press, 2001).
 She contributed to Ron Paul: A Life of Ideas, (Variant Press, 2008) and Why Liberty: Personal Journeys Toward Peace and Freedom, (Cobden Press, 2010).
 She has been featured in a number of documentaries, including "Why We Fight" in 2005.
 She has written for LewRockwell.com since 2003.

 Early life

-Born Karen Unger, Kwiatkowski was raised in western North Carolina.
-She received an MA in Government from Harvard University and an MS in Science Management from the University of Alaska.
-She has a PhD in World Politics from The Catholic University of America; her thesis was on the overt and covert war in Angola, A Case Study of the Implementation of the Reagan Doctrine.
+Kwiatkowski grew up in western North Carolina.
+She holds advanced degrees from Harvard University and the University of Alaska, and a Ph.D. in world politics from The Catholic University of America.
+Her thesis was on The overt/covert war in Angola: a case study of the implementation of the Reagan doctrine.

 Career

 Military

 Kwiatkowski began her military career in 1982 as a Second Lieutenant.
 She served at Eielson Air Force Base in Alaska, providing logistical support to missions along the Chinese and Russian coasts.
 She also served in Spain and Italy.
 Kwiatkowski was then assigned to the National Security Agency (NSA), eventually becoming a speechwriter for the agency's director.
 After leaving the NSA in 1998 she became an analyst on sub-Saharan Africa policy for the Pentagon.
 Kwiatkowski was in her office in the Pentagon when it was attacked on September 11, 2001.
-From May 2002 to February 2003 she served in the Pentagon's Near East and South Asia directorate (NESA).
+From May 2002 to February 2003 she served in the Pentagon's Near East and South Asia directorate (NESA) as the North Africa Desk officer..
 While at NESA, she wrote a series of anonymous articles, Insider Notes from the Pentagon which appeared on the website of David Hackworth.
 Kwiatkowski left NESA in February 2003 and retired from the Air Force the following month.